foreverphoenix/phoenix-fallout/Custom Files/Phoenix Sorting/README.md

 - The new ICONLIBS2 contains many additional icons for unique or rare weapons which were never used by VIS.
 I added more custom tags to utilise many of those icons.
 - The Deliverer was removed from the dn_CommonWeapon INNR so that it doesn't get its name changed when you upgrade it.
 The weapon is unique anyway.
+- Tagged the Flare Gun manually because it just didn't get applied through the INNR.
 - Edited the names applied to unique leveled items so that they are consistent with my new tags.

 ### Naming - dn_CommonGun